IntelligentsystemlabTian/PestDet/README.md

 2. pip install requirements.txt
 ### Train
 1.Modify the dataset path in PestDet/data/data.yaml.

-2. Enter commands in the root directory of the project(python train)
+2.Enter commands in the root directory of the project(python train)